obsidiansystems/beam-automigrate/README.md

 # Current design (10_000ft overview)

-We provide an `AnnotatedDatabaseSettings` type which is similar in spirit to `CheckedDatabaseSettings`, but simpler.
-We use this type to annotated a `DatabaseSettings` with extra information (e.g. any particular table/column constraint) and we derive a `Schema` from this type automatically, via `GHC.Generics`.
+Beam itself provides a `DatabaseSettings` type.
+A value of this type is typically derived generically from the Haskell datatypes representing the database schema, but can be amended.
+The primary purpose of `DatabaseSettings` is to provide a mapping between Haskell names for tables and columns and the corresponding DB-side names.

+On top of this, we provide an `AnnotatedDatabaseSettings` type.
+This is similar in spirit to the `CheckedDatabaseSettings` provided by the original `beam-migrate`, but a bit simpler.
+On top of `DatabaseSettings`, the `AnnotatedDatabaseSettings` contain additional information, in particular constraints that tables and columns must satisfy.
+Once again, a value of this type can be derived generically, but the information can be amended.

+Both `DatabaseSettings` and `AnnotatedDatabaseSettings` follow the structure of the Haskell datatypes comprising the schema, and are therefore quite strongly typed.

+From an `AnnotatedDatabaseSettings` value, we can internally derive a `Schema`.
+This is a straight-forward representation of a DB schema without any type-level magic.

-We generate one `Schema` for the Haskell datatypes composing your database, and one for the DB schema currently stored in the database.
-The `Diff` of the two determines a list of `Edit`s, which can be applied in a particular (prioritised) order to migrate the DB schema to the Haskell schema.
+We can similarly generate a `Schema` value for the DB schema currently stored in the database.
+We can then diff the two `Schema`s to get a `Diff` which determines a list of `Edit`s.
+Such edits can be applied in a particular (prioritised) order to migrate the DB schema to the Haskell schema.

 ## Internal design/reference